City University of Seattle Data & Information Overview

 Retention and Graduation Rates at City University of Seattle

-The student loan default rate at CityU is 4.7%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at CityU is 6.2%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do CityU Graduates Make?bachelor's degree recipients from CityU make around $46,500 per year during the early years of their employment.
 This is good news for future CityU graduates since it is 17% more than the average college graduate's salary of $39,802 per year.